 Easy to install - These rolls are manufactured and pre-cut in various sizes to fit most ceiling joists and rafters.
 They’re readily available from any big box home improvement store and easy to transport.

-Moisture resistant - Fiberglass batts typically resist moisture and are often recommended to homes in more humid climates.
+Moisture resistant - Fiberglass batts typically resist moisture and are often recommended for homes in more humid climates.

 Cons of batt insulation